 Adirondack Fire Towers

-The 3520 foot Mount Adams is a hidden gem in the Adirondacks!
-The hike to the fire tower takes you across the Hudson River on foot on a swinging iron suspension bridge with the river cascading beneath you as seen through the wide mesh crosswalk.
-Navigate Lake Jimmy on a floating rustic plank wood boardwalk.
-Climb a rugged 1800 vertical feet in 1.6 miles to an eighty seven year old Adirondack fire tower.
-Climb the newly renovated tower and feast your eyes on one of the most spectacular wilderness vistas east of the Mississippi River.
+The 3520 foot Mount Adams, with its fire tower, is a hidden gem in the Adirondacks!
+The hike to the fire tower takes you across the Hudson River on foot on a swinging iron suspension bridge with the river cascading beneath you as you are looking through the wide mesh crosswalk.
+Ascend a rugged 1800 vertical feet in 1.6 miles to an old Adirondack fire tower.
+Finally, climb the newly renovated tower and feast your eyes on one of the most spectacular wilderness vistas east of the Mississippi River.

-Just after a few minutes on the trail you encounter the Hudson River and a relic from the past, a swinging iron suspension bridge that is supported only on each side of the river.
+Just after a few minutes on the trail you encounter the Hudson River and a newly built swinging iron suspension bridge that is supported only on each side of the river.
 Each step you take makes the bridge sway and roll with your body weight from side to side.
 There is also the accompaniment of the creaking and groaning that swaying metal bridges make.
 You are walking on large iron meshwork so you can look right down and see the Hudson River right under you.

 Once past the Hudson River a level walk takes you to Lake Jimmy.
-There is a long wood plank bridge to walk on to shortcut right across the lake.
-Looking off the footbridge offers close up views of aquatic life and a profusion of lily pads.
-Now that you have experienced two different types of water crossings in less than a mile you a ready to find and climb the trail to the Mount Adams fire tower.
+The trail was rerouted in 2013 to veer around the lake, rather than the old crossing of the lake.
+In less than a mile, you'll find and climb the trail that leads to the Mount Adams fire tower.
 After less than 10 minutes of walking and passing a long abandoned wood shack there is a cairn on the left at 0.8 miles which signifies the start of the fire tower trail.